 This cost insensitivity also encourages you to avoid preventive treatment, since you can hop over to the doctor or the emergency room at any old time and get that sneeze checked out.
 By paying so much for health insurance, you run the risk of becoming complacent about your own health, since you’re tempted to abnegate the responsibility for your own care and hand it over to your doctor.

 With the 2014 implementation of the Patient Protection and Affordable Care Act (PPACA), one of the consequences was that many employers who have 25 or more employees changed the mix of what plans they offered, with 52% of employers offering a high deductible healthcare plan, and 41% of employees choosing that option.
-Some will choose to pay the fine for not providing health insurance, bump up pay of their employees slightly, and allow employees to choose their own health plan.
-Even though at my last company, we had a high contractor to employee ratio, we often had enough people receiving checks from us that if we were to convert them all to employees, we’d fall under the auspices of Obamacare, and that’s the choice I would recommend we make were I in that position.
+Some will choose to pay the fine for not providing health insurance, bump up the pay of their employees slightly, and allow employees to choose their own health plan.
+Even though at my last company, we had a high contractor-to-employee ratio, we often had enough people receiving checks from us that if we were to convert them all to employees, we’d fall under the auspices of Obamacare, and that’s the choice I would recommend we make were I in that position.
 I could not find statistics on how many employers paid that penalty, but, before the ACA mandate penalty was revoked, 4.5% of individuals chose to pay the penalty for not having health insurance.

 If you buy your own health insurance now or are going to be buying your health insurance in the future and are going to have to go out onto the healthcare exchanges rather than having a grandfathered plan, you’re going to be facing a new realm of choices for what types of insurance plans you can buy.
 You’ll be asking yourself: